 The ecoinvent database uses the term "reference product" as a synonym for determining product.
 Whilst both terms describe the same concept, "determining product" more clearly emphasises the causal relationship between demand and production volume, making the term particularly valuable in consequential LCA modelling where understanding marginal changes and market responses is critical.

-Understanding which products are determining products versus by-products is crucial for system modelling decisions, particularly when handling multi-output activities and applying system expansion or allocation procedures.
-This distinction affects how environmental burdens are attributed across different product outputs and how substitution effects are modelled in the life cycle.
+Understanding which products are determining products versus by-products is crucial for system modelling decisions, particularly when handling multi-output activities and applying system expansion.
+This distinction affects how substitution effects are modelled in the life cycle.